CarlosMealha/FEUP-AI-ML-PROJ/README.md

 # Sports Articles Objectivity Analysis

 This project focuses on applying supervised learning algorithms to analyze the objectivity of sports articles.
 The goal is to classify sports articles as either objective or subjective based on their content.
-The project utilizes the following algorithms: K-Nearest Neighbors (KNN), Decision Trees, and Support Vector Machines (SVM).
+The project utilizes the following algorithms: K-Nearest Neighbors (KNN), Decision Trees, and Support Vector Classifier (SVC).

 ## Dataset